pulsar-edit/pulsar/packages/lumine-updater/README.md

-# Pulsar Updater
+# Lumine Updater

-Update utility for Pulsar.
-On launch of Pulsar, `pulsar-updater` will check for any new releases available via GitHub APIs.
+Update utility for Lumine.
+On launch of Lumine, `lumine-updater` will check for any new releases available via GitHub APIs.
 And if one is available will display a notification for the user to be able to install the new version.

-If the user seems to have installed Pulsar manually, a link will be opened directly to the resource on GitHub, allowing the user to then download the correct file as needed, and install it.
-Otherwise if it seems the user has installed Pulsar via various recognized package managers, then Pulsar Updater will present a notification that an update is available, and provide the commands needed to preform the update themselves if they so wish.
+If the user seems to have installed Lumine manually, a link will be opened directly to the resource on GitHub, allowing the user to then download the correct file as needed, and install it.
+Otherwise if it seems the user has installed Lumine via various recognized package managers, then Lumine Updater will present a notification that an update is available, and provide the commands needed to preform the update themselves if they so wish.

-This package is made to be minimally invasive, while still allowing users to be aware of new Pulsar versions without any manual effort.
+This package is made to be minimally invasive, while still allowing users to be aware of new Lumine versions without any manual effort.

 Additionally, since the entire process of actually installation is done by the user, there is no need for complex Squirrel logic, or expensive certifications to allow Squirrel to work.

 ## Command Palette

-If a user would prefer to manually check for any updates available then the following commands are exposed from Pulsar Updater to do so:
+If a user would prefer to manually check for any updates available then the following commands are exposed from Lumine Updater to do so:

-* `pulsar-updater:check-for-update`: Performs an update check and shows a notification if a newer version of Pulsar is available.
+* `lumine-updater:check-for-update`: Performs an update check and shows a notification if a newer version of Lumine is available.
-* `pulsar-updater:clear-cache`: Clears the package's cache and forgets any requests to suppress update checking.
+* `lumine-updater:clear-cache`: Clears the package's cache and forgets any requests to suppress update checking.

 ## The Update Notification